GLOBAL MARKETS-Stocks edge down as investors hit pause, watch bond yields

 By Suzanne Barlyn

-NEW YORK, March 2 (Reuters) - Global equity markets were little changed on Tuesday as Wall Street retreated and investors paused to gauge whether a bond yield jump had run its course, taking stock of gains from Monday's surge.
+NEW YORK, March 2 (Reuters) - Global equity markets were little changed on Tuesday as Wall Street retreated and investors took stock of gains from Monday's surge, pausing to gauge whether a bond yield jump had run its course.

-The subdued performance of the three major Wall Street indices followed a flat close in Europe and slipping shares in Asia.
+The declining performance of the three major Wall Street indices followed a flat close in Europe and slipping shares in Asia.

 "It was such a strong opening to the month yesterday that investors could be short-term focused and saying, 'Let's take some of the profits that we saw yesterday,'" said Sam Stovall, chief investment strategist at CFRA Research in New York.